DevExpress/dotnet-eud/dashboard-for-web/articles/web-dashboard-designer-mode/appearance-customization/conditional-formatting.md

 ## Edit a Format Rule

-You can see existing format rules for the entire dashboard item.
+You can see existing format rules for an entire dashboard item.
 To do this, open the dashboard item's [Options](../ui-elements/dashboard-item-menu.md) menu and go to the **Conditional Formatting** section.

 ![wdd-cf-all-rules](../../../images/img126046.png)